Burragorang: Attractions

 The Burragorang Valley has some scenic lookouts over the valley and lake.

 Etymology

-Burragorang is said to derive from the words burro (meaning kangaroo) or booroon (small animal) and the word gang (meaning to hunt).
-Therefore, Burragorang is believed to mean place to hunt kangaroo or place to hunt small animals.
+The name Burragorang derives from the language of the indigenous Gandangara people, perhaps from the word "burro", which means "kangaroo", or perhaps from "booroon", which means "small animal", and the word "gang", which means to hunt.
+Therefore, Burragorang is believed to mean "place to hunt kangaroo" or "place to hunt small animals".